decentraland/decentraland-gatsby/docs/guide/typescript.md

 > This guide is intended to be apply on `.ts` files, for react files (`.tsx`) read [./react.md](./react.md)

+## Target ES6/ES2015

+Modern browsers support all [ES6 features](https://caniuse.com/es6), so `es6/es2015` is the preferred choice.
+You might choose to set a lower target if your code is deployed to older environments, or a higher target if your code is guaranteed to run in newer environments.

 ## Filenames

 Use dash on filenames, not `underscores`, not `camelCase`.